New York City Drug Lawyer

 Facing a drug charge in New York is scary for many reasons.
 Many drug offenses in New York are felonies, which means someone convicted of these crimes could face years in prison.

 The state’s drug laws are constantly changing, and it can be quite confusing why someone may face a criminal charge for possessing one type of drug and a civil fine for possession of another.
 If you are facing a drug charge, contact a New York drug lawyer now.
 A knowledgeable criminal lawyer can build a solid case for you.
+En español

-Civil Fines for Marijuana Possession
+What are the Civil Fines for Marijuana Possession in New York City?

 New York has decriminalized possession of small amounts of marijuana; however, this does not mean possession is legal.
 Instead, it means those in possession of less than 25 grams of marijuana will not face criminal penalties unless they have prior offenses on their record.
 Rather, they could face civil penalties for unlawful possession of marijuana.